Hannah Alper: Career

 In July 2012, Alper launched her blog—Call Me Hannah—where she spoke about causes important to her: animal welfare, habitat destruction, and the natural environment; within the year, her blog had received 100,000 page-views.
-By 2020 she had expanded her advocacy to anti-bullying and "kindraising", what she described as "changing our communities and the world through kindness."
-At the same time, her blog had "a huge following", accumulated 40000 Twitter followers, 13000 Instagram followers, and earned her an interview by George Stroumboulopoulos.

 In 2013, Alper was lauded for her activism by The Grid in their "3rd Annual Menschies".
 She gave a motivational speech for ME to WE, served as an ambassador for Free the Children, spoke at the World Wildlife Fund's Toronto event for Earth Hour, and raised (in pennies) from schoolchildren for Free the Children.
 Her 2014 TEDx talk, "How to find your spark", was viewed over 2400 times in less than one week.
-Nominated by Lilly Singh in 2017, Alper was the only teenager of Bloomberg Businessweeks 19 people to watch in 2018.
-By mid-2020, she had given "more than 400 speeches", and was elected co-president of the B'nai B'rith Youth Organization's Lake Ontario Region chapter.
+That same year, Alper was the official blogger for the Juno Awards.